IMS322-Sheffield/IMS322-docs/docs/css/relative-css-units.md

 - `rem`	- Relative to the default browser font size.
 - `vw` - 1% of the viewport's (window) width.
 - `vh` - 1% of the viewport's (window) height.

-Try adjusting the properties in the CSS of the example Pen below to see how they affect the resulting dimensions of each `<p>`.
 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="qBgevda" data-editable="true" data-user="ersheff" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/ersheff/pen/qBgevda">
   Relative CSS Units (IMS322 Docs)</a> by Eric Sheffield (<a href="https://codepen.io/ersheff">@ersheff</a>)